ThomasHepworth/analytical-platform-iam/pipeline/README.md

 ![Image](iam-pipeline.png?raw=true)

 ### Checking pipeline progress

 The progress of the pipeline execution can be checked in the AWS Console in "AWS CodePipeline" > "Pipelines" in the `landing` AWS account (be sure to be in the Ireland region).

+## Developer guide

+The pipeline runs as role `landing-iam-role`, which has permissions defined in an inline policy, edited in [../init-roles/iam.tf](../init-roles/iam.tf).